 No test can guarantee that your baby is free of all birth defects, but if the result of the amniocentesis is negative, it will rule out Down syndrome or other chromosome abnormalities.

-A genetic counselor will be available to discuss your baby's diagnosis in detail and options available to you.
+A genetic counselor will be available to discuss your baby's diagnosis in detail and the options available to you.
 One option would be to continue the pregnancy and make arrangements for appropriate medical services at and after delivery.
 Placing the infant for adoption after birth can also be considered.
-Another option would be termination of pregnancy.
+Another option would be the termination of pregnancy.

-If you have additional questions, please speak with your health care provider or call Women & Infants' Division of Medical Screening and Special Testing at (401) 453-7650.
+If you have additional questions, please speak with your health care provider or call the Women & Infants' Division of Medical Screening and Special Testing at (401) 453-7650.